johnnyc82/nextjsblog/README.md

-# nextjsblog
-A simple blog built with NextJS
+A simple blog, built with NextJS